clarissalabrum/math4610-1/chapter01/examples.md

 measurement error to finite representation of numbers on computers to truncation errors.
 If an implementation is unstable, any of these sources of initial error may lead to erroneous results when the code is applied to some problems.

-Question from the Boss: Is there any way we can get results faster?

 5. **Implementation of Computer Code in High Performance Computing:** In recent years, the evolution of faster CPU technology has been stunted by limitations in the physics of semiconductors.
 The days of doubling the performance of process (Moore's law) have, infortunately faded to black due to the physical limits on the materials used to create CPUs for computers.
 However, there